The Five Principles of Customer Experience

 - Keep Your Business Goals in Mind

 From the outside looking in, Customer Experience might seem like a daunting task to get started on.
-To help make it a bit more approachable, let’s take a deeper look at five of the basic principles of CX through the lens of a digital product.
+To help make it a bit more approachable, let’s take a deeper look at five of the basic principles of customer experience through the lens of a digital product.

 1. Lead With Questions

 Two of the most important elements of Customer Experience are asking questions and listening.
 See, the main reason Customer Experience as a service exists at all is to work towards the best product that your customers want and need.
+Remaining receptive to feedback and keeping the customer needs top of mind at all times ensures your product goals are aligned with theirs.
 Basically, Customer Experience helps you find the intersection of what you think and what actually is.
 Asking “why” is vital.

 In practice, that means user and stakeholder interviews where you dig into what parts of your digital product are working and what parts could use some help.
 It’s also putting your app through a host of tech assessments, and just some good old-fashioned observation.